This past year we have spent much time working with various page builders in both Drupal and WordPress.

 WordPress offers many visual page builders.

-We use Elementor and love it.
+We use Elementor and think it is the most versatile and robust page builder for WordPress, with Beaver Builder a close second and Gutenberg catching up fast.
 It can be used to edit individual pages, for which it is really very intuitive.
 Our customers like it a lot, and it’s easy to train people on.

 On the more technical side, Elementor can also be used to set up the entire site layout, and that includes post type archives, e.g. if you have a News post type with URLs like /news/your-post-title, you could set up an archive at /news and use Elementor to set up the query and styling for that grid.
 If Elementor’s query options are too limiting for your use case, you can hook it into a custom query of your own, in code.
 Comparing that to Drupal, I will say that although this is a good enough workaround for a lot of cases, it can still feel limiting compared to the tons of options available when using Views in Drupal.
 It is simply a trade-off.
 If the site we’re building only needed a view for one or two pages, chances are we can achieve the same or very similar functionality in WordPress using either custom code or some combination of plugins.